NOC Tools and Software in 2026: An Operational Perspective

 4. Reporting

 Reporting has two primary functions in the NOC.
 One is to understand how the NOC operates to better manage its components (tools, staff, and processes) for day-to-day operations and to understand mid- to long-term planning trends.
-The second is to identify patterns that point to chronic issues so teams can manage long-term problems to fix them.
+The second is to identify patterns that point to chronic issues so teams can manage long-term problems and fix them.

 Power BI and Tableau